Last Updated on March 18, 2021 by Helga Dosa

 The Thrill of the Table

-In a region in which a host of culinary influences jostle alongside each other, the Friulian tradition is represented by frico, muset e brovade, while the mountain district expresses itself through herbs, fruit and mushrooms.
+In a region in which a host of culinary influences jostle alongside each other, the Friulian tradition is represented by frico, muset e brovade, while the mountain district expresses itself through herbs, fruit, and mushrooms.
 And in the confectioner’s shops of Gorizia and Trieste, there is the scent of Central Europe.

 Friuli Venezia Giulia is a crossroads of many culinary influences.
 We have clear evidence of this in the paste e fagioli (pasta and bean) soup present throughout Italy, which in Friuli Venezia Giulia becomes orzo e fagioli (barley and bean), in Trieste jota (beans and sauerkraut) and in Gorizia fagioli e brovada (beans and pickled turnips).

-Ours is a region in which the wine and food specialities have developed and defined themselves in their diversity: from the cuisine of the mountains, perfumed with herbs, fruit and mushrooms of all sorts, which finds its maximum expression in Carnia through the delicious cjalsons (stuffed ravioli with a sweetish aftertaste), to the traditions of Friuli Venezia Giulia, represented by frico (a cheese-based dish that is better eaten than explained) and muset e brovade (cotechino with turnips).
+Ours is a region in which the wine and food specialties have developed and defined themselves in their diversity: from the cuisine of the mountains, perfumed with herbs, fruit, and mushrooms of all sorts, which finds its maximum expression in Carnia through the delicious cjalsons (stuffed ravioli with a sweetish aftertaste), to the traditions of Friuli Venezia Giulia, represented by frico (a cheese-based dish that is better eaten than explained) and muset e brovade (cotechino with turnips).
 Nor must we forget the influence of Central Europe in the confectioner’s shops of Gorizia and Trieste, with their windows laden with krapfen (doughnuts), strudel and delicious Sachertorte of Viennese origin, dobos and rigojanci of Hungarian origin, and putizza, presnitz and, in late autumn, the scented favette.

 Inns and Osmizze